shivannis/xandr-docs-public/xandr-docs/articles/monetize/forecast-shaped-pacing.md

 # Forecast-shaped pacing

-Xandr applies pacing throughout the lifetime of a line item to ensure that each line item meets its delivery goal in full and at a steady rate.
+Microsoft Advertising applies pacing throughout the lifetime of a line item to ensure that each line item meets its delivery goal in full and at a steady rate.
 Forecast-Shaped Pacing (FSP) – which governs daily pacing schedules for all impression-based guaranteed line items on the platform – takes standard pacing methods a step further by ensuring line items deliver at a rate that reflects the forecasted inventory available for the line item.

 FSP provides a great amount of precision in delivery and allows publishers to realize increased revenue from RTB through [Open Dynamic Allocation and Flexible Priorities](open-dynamic-allocation-and-flexible-priorities.md).